 …an airport lobby.
 Yes, there are plants.
 A few.
 But unfortunately even Ljubljana’s road side gardens have far more greenery that the “public garden” does.
 Everyone around will take out cameras and start posing and taking pictures as if they’ve found heaven on Earth.
 And you can’t blame them – people really want to be impressed by the place.

 Sadly, though, there’s not much to be impressed about.
 The pretty view is well hidden behind a thick glass and only a true professional can take a decent photo without any glare.
-The view is pretty yet it is much like the view of any large city – concrete + concrete, topped with some glass and metal frames.
+The view is pretty, yet it is much like the view of any large city: concrete + concrete, topped with some glass and metal frames.
 Don’t get me wrong – London is absolutely amazing.
 But it’s the life in it that’s awesome.
 The skyline isn’t something you’d spend hours staring at.

-They do, however, have really nice muffins
+Sky Garden does, however, offer really nice muffins

 If you’re absolutely decided to visit the Sky Garden then by all means – do.
 If you have a bunch of friends with you and you’re looking for a place to goof around and have a nice chat and a glass of something bubbly it might turn out to be a really cool experience.
 My personal opinion of it should not destroy your holiday plan.
 You’ll have an hour and a half to spend there and if you catch the sunset it could be really beautiful.
 They do offer really nice coffee and some fab muffins, so if you’re quick enough to grab a table (not many of them) you could end up having a great time.